 A mobile app uses “push notification” to send users a message that notifies them about something important, without the need to open the app.
 The user does not need to do anything, as the app itself decides to push an alert to them, which can be in the form of a text message or an image.
-A simple push notification is in the form of a white circle with a number on it, which appears on top of the app’s icon on the screen.
+A simple push notification is in the way of a white circle with a number on it.
+It appears on top of the app’s icon on the screen.
 It alerts users to the presence of events or messages that are waiting for them inside the app.
 Wouldn’t it be interesting to learn how these push notifications work?

 Creating The Notifications:

 - Notification Message: Firebase SDK is equipped to handle the notification messages itself.
 You have to put in the notification message title, icon, and content.
 You can send these messages using the Firebase console UI.
-In this way, notification will be shown when the app is running in the background.
+In this way, a notification will be shown when the app is running in the background.

 Development Process of Notifications: